rrenomeron/ublue-tr/README.md

 - Rootful Docker disabled.
 Users can set up
   [rootless Docker](https://docs.docker.com/engine/security/rootless/) for themselves.

 We default to Fedora 40.
+If you want
-Once Universal Blue and Bluefin add support for Fedora 41, add ``-canary`` to the image name (e.g ``ublue-tr-canary``).
+Fedora 41, add ``-canary`` to the image name (e.g ``ublue-tr-canary``).

 ## Installation